 What Does “Blacklisted” Mean?

 Being blacklisted means that you have done something or behaved in a way that is deemed unacceptable1 and deserves punishment or deprivation of a service.
-In the financial industry, being blacklisted means that you have poor credit records and are unqualified to acquire credit.
+In the financial industry, being blacklisted means you have poor credit records and are unqualified to acquire credit.

 When applying for a new loan or credit with a bank, they conduct a credit investigation to check your borrowing history and assess your capability to manage and pay back debts.
 This includes looking into your credit report and public records to verify that you have no delinquent accounts.

-Negative findings such as habitually late or non-payments, tax liens, or court cases involving money indicate a high-risk borrower and banks will likely decline your loan application.
+Negative findings such as habitually late or non-payments, tax liens, or court cases involving money indicate a high-risk borrower, and banks will likely decline your loan application.
 These red flags are reasons for being blacklisted.

 Where Can You Find a Blacklist?

-Members of the following entities collect and share credit information of their clients to guide lenders in their decision to grant or extend credit to their borrowers.
+Members of the following entities collect and share the credit information of their clients to guide lenders in their decision to grant or extend credit to their borrowers.